SAP-samples/partner-reference-application/Tutorials/41-Multi-Tenancy-Features-Data-Privacy.md

     using from './visitor/visitorServiceDataPrivacy';
     ```

-4. Open a terminal and run the command `npm add @cap-js/audit-logging`.
+6. Open a terminal and run the command `npm add @cap-js/audit-logging`.
 As a result, a dependency to the latest version of the SAP Cloud Application Programming Model (CAP) audit-logging plug-in is added to the *package.json* of your project.

     Refer to the file [package.json](../../../tree/main-multi-tenant-features/package.json) of the sample application.

-    You can follow the instructions described above in both one-off and multi-tenant solutions.

-5. Open the *./mta.yaml* file and add the audit log resource and the module dependencies to the service module.
+7. Open the *./mta.yaml* file and add the audit log resource and the module dependencies to the service module.

     Refer to the [mta file of the sample application](../../../tree/main-multi-tenant-features/mta.yaml).
     ```yaml